DataOpsInnovator/mesfine-portfolio/README.md

 # Mesfin Getachew - Professional Portfolio

 Welcome to my professional portfolio!
-This repository showcases my skills, projects, and experiences in the fields of SQL Database Administration, Cloud Computing, and DevOps Engineering.
+This repository showcases my skills, projects, and experiences in the fields of Cloud Computing, DevOps Engineering, and Systems Administration.

 ## About Me
 I am a dedicated professional passionate about optimizing database performance and developing scalable cloud-native solutions.
 I have a strong background in AWS, Azure, and Terraform, and I enjoy tackling complex challenges in the tech industry.